 Employees spend nearly 8 hours each week on non-work related tasks, which range from checking their phones to being interrupted by others.
 Since the average hourly wage in the US is currently around $25, US companies could potentially be losing more than $10,000 per employee every year.

-While time tracking is beneficial for both employees and employers, not everyone will want to have their time tracked.
+While time management is beneficial for both employees and employers, not everyone will want to have their time tracked.

 This guide will help you get everyone engaged in time tracking, follow the best practices, and fully leverage the benefits of time tracking for your business.